zk4x/zyx/zyx/ARCHITECTURE.md

 ## Performance

 Zyx creates graph of nodes at runtime.
-It takes about a second to compile graph with 10k nodes.
-Typical models have fewer nodes than that, but zyx should be able to scale to millions of nodes if it is needed.
-Both compilation of the whole graph and hardware kernels is cached, therefore this cost is payed only once per model launch.
-As for kernel optimizations, these are done automatically and results are cached to disk, so price is payed once per model per hardware configuration.
-It takes about 30 minutes to finish all optimizations on typical LLM on modern GPU.
-We will work on further optimizations to cut this time down.
+Kernel are generated from the graph and immediatelly asynchronously launched during realization.
+Optionally these kernels can be optimized before launching.

 ## Error handling